 You can check and compare car insurance policies on third-party websites like bankbazaar.com or the official websites of the insurance companies.Q.
 Where is car insurance mandatory?

 As per the Motor Vehicle Act, 1988, a third-party insurance is mandatory for all running vehicles on Indian roads.Q.
 What is an accident forgiveness option?

 After an at-fault accident, the accident forgiveness option ensures there is no increase in your insurance rate.Q.
 Which car insurance companies are the best?

-ICICI Lombard, Bajaj Allianz, Reliance Car Insurance, Tata AIG, and Bharti AXA are some of the top car insurance providers in India.Q.
+ICICI Lombard, Bajaj Allianz, Reliance Car Insurance and Bharti AXA are some of the top car insurance providers in India.Q.
 When does a car insurance policy expire?

 If your car insurance premium is not paid within the due date or provided grace period then your insurance policy will lapse.
 It's advisable to renew your car insurance policy by making premium payments on time every year.Q.
 Why do car insurance premiums increase every year?

 Car insurance costs rises every year depending on the company costs in policy distribution, loss in investment, fuel prices, etc. Your insurance premium can go up depending on the age and value of your car, your driving history, and the claims made.Q.
 What is the PUC Certificate validity for new cars in India?